28 Apr Chiang Mai Essentials: Orientation and key sites inside and outside the city walls

 Although small, Wat Doi Kham is well worth a visit.
 There is a 17 metre white Buddha statue and a beautiful gold Chedi at this temple and there are lovely views of the valley below.
 Legend has it that this site was established long ago by Buddha himself when he met and converted the indigenous Lua people to Buddhist practices.

 Wat Suan Dok

 This temple is built on what were once a 14th-century Lanna King’s gardens.
-Interestingly, some of the temple’s Chedis contain ashes of the old Lanna Royal Family.
-You can also view a Buddhist relic brought from Sukothai in 1371, which split into two a long time ago.
-The other half is buried at Doi Suthep.
+Some of the temple’s Chedis contain ashes of the old Lanna Royal Family.
 A 500-year-old bronze Buddha image, one of the largest in northern Thailand, is also at Wat Suan Dok and is well worth visiting.

 Anusarn Market is on Chang Khlan Road near the end of the Night Bazaar and is open every evening until midnight.
 It is a busy outdoor food night market with lots of little Thai, Indian, and Western restaurants and food stalls.
 It is a great place to relax and eat after visiting the night bazaar.
 There are some nice little massage shops here too and a good old fashioned Irish Pub.

 Friday Morning Hill Tribe Market